 I can hear the clatter of toys hitting the floor all over the internet, so let me quickly add: I don't think great is better than good: they're completely separate qualities.
 Sometimes they even co-exist.
 I do believe great books are more rare than good books, but, conversely, I also believe that there are more unreadably bad great books than good books.

 Examples in fantasy below - using four authors I talk about quite a bit.
-Again, this totally subjective.
+Again, this is totally subjective.
 I've included these to illustrate the 'model' rather than as prompts to discuss these particular books:

 Good (not Great): Brandon Sanderson's The Way of Kings is the perfect good book - entertaining, technically brilliant, utterly devoid of layers or meaning.
 This is a book perfectly crafted for reader enjoyment.